MetaphorData/connectors/metaphor/azure_data_factory/readme.md

 1. Follow [Step 1 of this doc](https://docs.microsoft.com/en-us/power-bi/developer/embedded/embed-service-principal#step-1---create-an-azure-ad-app) to create an Azure AD app and a client secret.

-2. Give the app a reader role to access REST APIs.
-Go to the resource you want to connect to.
-For example, a subscription.
-On the resource page, select `Access Control (IAM)`, and add the built-in `Reader` role to the app you created in Step 1.
+2. Give the app a reader role for each data factory to access REST APIs.
+In the Azure portal, search `Data Factories`, click the data factory you want to connect to.
+Select `Access Control (IAM)`, and add the built-in `Reader` role to the app you created in Step 1.

 ## Config File